OMICRON UPSILON CHAPTER

 Alpha Kappa Psi was founded on October 5, 1904 at New York University.
 Its founders, Fredrick Leach, Howard Jefferson, Nathan Lane, Jr., and George Bergen set forth a plan to perpetuate the business education and sense of brotherhood that had formed during their years at NYU.
 The nation's first professional business fraternity, AKPsi developed and expanded rapidly in its early years, becoming an international organization on April 18, 1931.
 Over its 107-year history, AKPsi has grown to be the largest business fraternity in the world, with 332 chapters and over 225,000 initiated members across three countries.
 AKPsi alumni include presidents, chief executives, and federal judges.

 Founded in 1998, the Omicron Upsilon chapter of AKPsi is the oldest business fraternity at Cornell.
 Our members are involved in dozens of organizations on campus and study in numerous different majors.
 Our 200+ alumni currently work at top banks, consulting firms, and Fortune 500 companies and study in some of the nation's most competitive graduate programs.
-Built on tradition with an eye towards the future, AKPsi is excited to be in its thirteenth year on campus.
+Built on tradition with an eye towards the future, AKPsi is excited to be in its eighteenth year on campus.
 We look forward to meeting you at Rush.

 The Omicron Upsilon chapter's recruitment process is strictly governed by the procedures and policies of its national charter.
 However, as members of the Cornell community, we are strongly committed to recruiting and retaining the best talent on campus from a variety of diverse backgrounds and academic interests.

 The brothers of Alpha Kappa Psi have a strong track record of securing the most sought-out internships and full-time jobs across a wide array of industries.

 See below for a list of firms our brothers have gone to.